 I tried the in-house ASOS courier service for the first time this last week and they, without question, had the best customer service.
 When you contacted them they replied in good time.
 They explained the forms you needed to fill out and were clear about what’s required.

-This service costs £20 and you pay it when you check out on the ASOS website.
+This service costs £20 and you pay it when you check out on the ASOS website, however, there are hidden costs:

 Customs: Again, you will need to pay for customs as that is charged to ALL imports.
-There is no way around this is it is the law and everyone has to pay.
+There is no way around this is it is the law and everyone has to pay around 60%.
 I paid R1556.37 for £115.50 (R2 152.14 worth of clothes).

 Documentation Fees: R150.00 – I thought this was a bit of cheek, to be honest.
 The agency said that they have to pay for the forms that they send to us to sign off and process.
-I’m not sure how true it is but it sounds like a little bit of rubbish to me.
-Especially because the forms are free!
-How much does it cost you to mail a form?!
-None the less, I don’t know if agencies have to pay for customs to process forms so I just paid it.
+To be honest, we all know e-mails are free so I’m not stoked about this fee but it is what it is.

 The Trusted Service: Postbox Courier